christianalfoni/prompt-to-json/README.md

 There are different kinds of LLM primitives:

 - **Chat**: Conversational, human to LLM
-- **Assistant**: Conversational, human to LLM with tools
+- **Assistant/Agent**: Conversational, human to LLM with tools
-- **Agents**: Conversational, human to LLM, LLM to LLM, with tools
+- **Agentic worfklow**: Conversational, human to LLM, LLM to LLM, with tools

 **prompt-to-json** gives a lower level primitive that allows you to integrate LLMs in your existing application in a more targeted way.
 Send information to the LLM and get a predictable JSON response to populate your application state.
+You'll treat an LLM more like a way to generate data structures with values, than a conversation.
+I wonder if this low level abstraction could result in a different type of architecture than agentic workflows to do more complex tasks where LLMs is just one of many types of "functions".